madeny/snippets/README.md

-# Simple Sublime Text 3
+# Simple Sublime Text 3 portable snippets.

 *Create your own sublime Text 3 snippets.*
 ### Future to add auto push to github so that you can have your snippets on diference computer or if you reinstall your computer.